emilyjspencer/Notes/OOP/OOP.md

 * Polymorphism allows developers to use pre-written code for new purposes

-The same method can be used for multiple different objects - the same message can be send to different objects to get different results.
+The same method can be used for multiple different objects - the same message can be send to different objects to get different results e.g. add a render() method to different objects and the render() method will behave differently according to the type of the object that is being referenced - will result in different outcomes

 Examples of polymorphism in action: